dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 * Server-side in ASP.NET Core (*Blazor Server* or statically rendered).
 * Client-side in the browser on a [WebAssembly](https://webassembly.org/)-based .NET runtime (*Blazor WebAssembly*).
-* Blazor Hybrid to build native client apps.
+* Client-side in a native mobile or desktop app that renders components to an embedded Web View control (*Blazor Hybrid*).

-You can also host Razor components in native mobile and desktop apps that render to an embedded Web View control (*Blazor Hybrid*).
 Regardless of the hosting model, the way you build Razor components *is the same*.
 The same Razor components can be used with any of the hosting models unchanged.

 :::moniker-end